betloreilly/opensearch/opensearch_workshop_final.md

 Quick facts:
 - Every document gets a unique `_id` (you can set it or let OpenSearch generate it)
 - Dynamic mapping works for a demo; in production, define mappings explicitly
-- Indexes scale to millions of documents without breaking a sweat
+- Indexes scale to millions of documents

 ### Arrays, Dot Notation, and Nested